Current Salon

 THEN…

-We would like you to join our discussion/Q&A with Tristan and Emily in our “Meet the Artists” following the performance.
+We would like you to “Meet the Artists” in our discussion/Q&A with Emily, Tristan and Joey following the performance.
 You can join via Zoom — just download and and install the Zoom application and, after the performance (e.g. 8:35PM), click on the following link :

 >>> AFTER THE SALONLINE!! <<<